softkave/fimidara-server-node/notes/BUG.md

 ## NextJs

+- login error not showing for incorrect password
 - toggle all should toggle all permission and untoggling one should untoggle all
 - deleted file not removed from list. check folder too
 - only text navigates not menu in sidenav, and other menus not navigated to get selected